Singing and Speaking: If you know how to breathe you can sing; sooner than later.

-Do not miss: Why We Sing and Why Doesn't Everyone? by Professor John Lennon
+Do not miss: Why We Sing and Why Doesn't Everyone? by Professor John Lennon.

 SINGING AND LIFE EXTENSION

 Opera singers do not allow the rib cage to collapse in the first place which allows for more volume and ease of range and tone.
 Over time the rib cage stays larger allowing for less rib cage "squeezing the sponge".
-The diaphragm strength build up of an opera singer seems to make up for some of the sponge squeezing action needed for healthy lung maintaining but it can not replace entirely the rib expansion so the singer loses some benefits of singing/volume.
+The diaphragm strength build up of an opera singer seems to make up for some of the sponge squeezing action needed for healthy lung maintenance but it can not entirely replace the rib expansion so the singer loses some benefits of singing/volume.

 Note that the classical voice or opera singer does not live the longer life of a large volume person possibly due to "consumption/success breeds bad food choices" type diet and forced exhales causing stress and potential heart problems.